Retrospective on Pokémon: The Main Series Games

 New trainers found themselves in the Hoen region, where they met up with Professor Birch to pick one of three new starters: Mudkip, Torchic, or Treecko.
 From there, they ventured out to travel and challenge the eight gym leaders of the region.
 Depending on the version, players either battled against Team Aqua or Team Magma, who wanted to use one of two legendary pokémon to fundamentally change the climate.

-The game expanded the pokédex to 386, with 135 new additions to the series.
+The game expanded the Pokédex to 386, with 135 new additions to the series.
 However, not all creatures were available within these two games.
 Also, it was not possible to trade up to the GBA from the Game Boy.
-So, collectors had to wait until the remakes of Red and Blue, FireRed and LeafGreen, hit the market to collect them all.
+So, collectors had to wait until the remakes of the first generation games, FireRed and LeafGreen, hit the market to collect them all.

 Generation 4: Pokémon Diamond and Pearl